 On the beach, there are always crowds of people watching the sunset.
 Our tip is to take a picnic.
 Head to the local supermarket or convenience store, stock up on goodies, and bring your beach towel to use as your picnic blanket.
 This is our favourite way to spend an evening anywhere in the world.

 Otherwise, find one of the many local bars lining the edge of the beach.
-La Brisa on Echo Beach is a popular spot, as well as Sand Bar and Hidden Beach Bar in Batu Bolong Beach.
+La Brisa on Echo Beach is a popular spot, as well as Sand Bar.
 Get comfy on a bean bag, grab a coconut or a Bintang, and watch the show unfold as the sun goes down.

 The best place to get Iocal food is at a warung.
 A warung is a small, family-owned business specializing in Indonesian cuisine.